ruizehung/T3-Stack-TypeScript-Prisma-Postgres-with-Dev-Container/README.md

 5. Copy `.env.example` to `.env` and fill in the necessary environment variables.
     - For now, you need to fill in `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET` obtained from [Discord Developer Portal](https://discord.com/developers/applications).
 6. [Open this repository in a VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container)
-7. The default `postCreateCommand` is `npm install && npm run db:push && npm run dev`.
-Once it's done, you should be able to visit `http://localhost:3000` to see the app running.
+7. After the `postCreateCommand` - `npm install` is done, run `npm run db:push && npm run dev` to start the development server.

 ## What's next?
 How do I make an app with this?